jjdmol/LOFAR/CEP/PyBDSM/doc/source/process_image.rst

     aperture
         This parameter is a float (default is ``None``) that sets the radius (in pixels) inside which the aperture flux is measured for each source.
-        The aperture is centered on the either the centroid or the peak of the source (depending on the value of the ``aperture_posn`` option).
+        The aperture is centered on the centroid of the source.
 Errors are calculated from the mean of the rms map inside the aperture.

     aperture_posn
         This parameter is a string (default is ``'centroid'``) that sets the